About the Program

 - Cindi Williams, former Gates Foundation Director, currently Principal at HCM Strategies

-- Tony Williams, former Chief of Staff of Sen. Gorton, and currently CEO of Washington2 Advocates
+- Tony Williams, former Chief of Staff of Sen. Gorton, CEO of Washington2 Advocates

 - Kim Wyman, Secretary of State, Washington State